 How to start VC Funds in Singapore?

-It is common that VC funds find it challenging to:
+It is common that venture capital funds find it challenging to do the following:

-get the fund up and running within the timeline for deployment
+Get the venture capital fund up and running within the timeline for deployment

 If you are a first-timer starting micro VC funds, it is very common that the full process takes 3 to 17 months.
-To avoid repeating the same mistakes of many VC managers, here are some tips from the top VC firms in Singapore:
+To avoid repeating the same mistakes of many VC managers, here are some tips from the top venture capital firms in Singapore:

 A fundraising process and a fund pitch are similar to a sales process and sales pitch.
 The law of influence applies.
 People buy from those they know, LIKE, and trust.
 Therefore, even if it is cliche, the trust principle of likeability is effective in influencing your investors.